Overview

 - (T+Business Day 2 = Wednesday) Client sends $15 card payment on John’s Balance

-- (T+Business Day 3 = Thursday) Lead sends Loan Sales Request with following settlement summary:
+- (T+Business Day 3 = Thursday) Lead sends Sales Request with following settlement summary:

 | Field | Value |